Paperblog

 Why is WordPress down?
 8 Troubleshooting Guides

-When you install a new WordPress theme, activate a plugin, or modify a file, sometimes things may go wrong in the process which leads to WordPress being down.
+When you install a new WordPress theme, activate a plugin, or modify a file, sometimes things may go wrong in the process, leading to WordPress being down.

 Over 43% of the web is powered by the WordPress content management system.
 The developer community that supports it also creates tools that further extend its functions.

 And by their level of expertise, one would think that nothing will ever go wrong.
-But as it appears, you can break your WordPress blog if you’re not careful of the script, themes, and plugins you install.
+But as it appears, you can break your WordPress blog if you’re unaware of the script, themes, and plugins you install.

 Let’s dive in…